-The Social Work department provided various opportunities for students and faculty to have cross-cultural experiences and exposure to diverse perspectives by: Offering coursework on privilege and oppression.
+students and faculty to have cross-cultural experiences and exposure to diverse perspectives by: Offering coursework on privilege and oppression.
 Field trip to the Harriet Tubman Museum and the Anti-Human Trafficking Task Force Exhibit.
 Bringing a guest speaker to educate students on refugee experiences.
-Sponsoring the Social Justice LLC to provide incoming freshmen to learn and advocate for marginalized and oppressed populations.
-Conducting OIE grant-funded Brown Bag Lunch and Learn workshops (3) focused on helping SOWK faculty and staff develop pedagogical strategies related to diversity and inclusion.
-A joint effort with the Nursing Department led to the development of a global health seminar which includes a study abroad trip to Ecuador focused on increased understanding of social, political, and cultural issues impacting global health.
-A faculty-driven study that measures the impact of course on student learning and insight.
+Sponsoring the Social Justice LLC to provide incoming freshmen A faculty-driven study that measures the impact of course on student learning and insight.
 Graded assignments integrated into the course.
 Course-based discussion and reflection assignment.
 Graded discussion and reflection assignment.
 In-class discussion and reflection.
-Graded discussion and reflection. at each event) where they identify how they plan to utilize the content in their teaching of content in the specialization (MSW) curriculum.
-Housing and Residence Life (HRL) staff (both professional staff and RA staff) received training on topics of diversity and inclusion.
-As a part of the residential program model, RAs are required to do programs related to cultural awareness.
-Staff committees focused on programming for specific areas related to cultural awareness (Pride Week, Hunger Games, Tunnel of Oppression) New Committee for next year is a Diversity Committee.
-HRL markets and supports cultural programs that other departments are doing through our residential program model by requiring RAs to bring residents to programs put on by campus partners.
-HRL produces reports to ensure that the RAs are continuing to do programs focused on cultural awareness, as well as bringing residents to university-wide programs.
-All HRL staff have gone through Safe Space training.
+Graded discussion and reflection.
+Analysis of assignment grades.
+Verbal feedback from students related to their experiences and the impact on their learning; student grades.
+Verbal feedback on faculty about each of the 3 Brown Bags (attendance was between 12 to 20 at each event) where they identify how they plan to utilize the content in their teaching Feedback from students and student grades. of content in the specialization (MSW) curriculum.
+Development of non-faculty (i.e. As a part of the residential program model, RAs are required to do HRL produces reports to ensure that the RAs are continuing to do programs focused on cultural awareness, as well as bringing residents to university-wide programs. training.
 All staff has participated in diversity training facilitated through the Office of Institutional Equity (OIE).
 HRL can continue to look for new and emerging topics in the area of cultural awareness to train their staff.
 HRL will address any issues that may come up in the residence halls through targeted programming.
 Change the timing for Tunnel of Oppression to have a larger impact on a larger number of students.
 The Seidel School has supported and promoted faculty leadership and participation in Diversity Interest Group, which is devoted to understanding and promoting conversation and improved action around topics associated with diversity and inclusion.
-Faculty participation in Diversity Interest Group activities.
-Host monthly meetings to discuss diversity- related issues and plan programming to facilitate positive interaction and cultural awareness.
+Faculty participation in Diversity Interest Group activities. facilitate positive interaction and cultural awareness.
 Book discussion groups on topics related to social justice and diversity.
 Letters to President and Provost search committees.
 Campaigns to support local Muslim and LGBTQ+ communities.
 Representation at University-wide strategic planning sessions.
 Communication about activities and events.
 Enhance SU's cultural climate, building empathy, compassion, and cultural awareness of differences among students, faculty, and staff on campus.
 Encourage participation from a variety of members of the college and school communities and to enhance openings for learning by providing out-of-the-classroom opportunities for students, faculty, and staff to engage in critical conversations together.